Have A Case of the Blahs? | 12 Self-Care Ideas to Overcome it

 Self-care is all about improving ourselves and what better way to start than by having a good ol’ sweat session at the gym?
 Regular exercise can help increase your energy levels, manage your stress, ramp up your metabolism and even improve your skin health by stimulating blood flow in the body.
 If you haven’t been to the gym in forever, finding the motivation to work out can be quite tough but certainly not impossible.
 Having the right incentives and accountability partners can help you stick to your gym goals, especially when it gets hard.

-Switch to a non-toxic skincare routine
+Switch to a clean, natural skincare routine

 It’s a known fact that our bodies absorb the personal care products we use so it’s important to give ingredients a second look.
 There are thousands of synthetic chemicals in your products, many of which are skin irritants, endocrine disruptors and carcinogens.
 So what can you do to reduce exposure to these harmful toxins?
-Start by cutting out potentially harmful chemicals from your current beauty routine and transitioning to non-toxic skincare products.
+Start by cutting out potentially harmful chemicals from your current beauty routine and transitioning to clean, non-toxic and natural skincare products.
 Greening up your beauty routine isn’t just good for your skin, it’s better for your overall health.

 Be kind to yourself